 For instance, people love their dogs and therefore subscribe to dog-grooming services.
 Imagine if something terrible happens to that dog.
 In that case, the dog-owner would never trust that company again.

 Companies that adopt this model have to be extra cautious about unfortunate events.

 The author says that this subscription model also works for B2B companies.

 As business owners get caught up in their game, they need someone to manage non-priority tasks.
 At the same time, they have to maintain their peace of mind.

-Various companies provide tools on a monthly subscription, which allows the entrepreneurs to put their work on an automation and never worry about certain tasks.
+Various companies provide tools on a monthly subscription, allowing entrepreneurs to put their work on an automation and never worry about specific tasks.